 Richèl J.C.
 Bilderbeek, Rampal S. Etienne

+Summary

+1. In the field of phylogenetics, BEAST2 is one of the most widely used software tools.
+It comes with the graphical program BEAUti to facilitate the creation of input files to BEAST2.
+However, when many input files are needed, such a GUI is cumbersome.
+Moreover, many other phygenetics tools are available in R, which requires switching from one platform to the other.

-1. Here, we present a free, libre and open-source package, beautier, ’BEAUti for R’, for the R programming language.
-2. beautier allows for scripted use of the BEAST2 phylogenetics tool, by creating BEAST2 input files from an R function call.
-3. We describe beautier’s usage, the novel functionality it provides compared to BEAUti, and give some minimal examples.
-4. As beautier is designed to be of high quality and extendable, we conclude by describing the development of the package
+2, Here, we present a free, libre and open-source package, beautier, ’BEAUti for R’, for the R programming language.beautier creates BEAST2 input files from an R function call.
+3. We describe beautier’s usage, the novel functionality it provides compared to BEAUti, and give some examples.
+4. As beautier is designed to be of high quality and extendable, we conclude by describing the further development of the package

 Introduction

 Phylogenies are commonly used to explore evolutionary hypotheses.
-Not only can phylogenies show us how species relate to each other, also relevant parameters like extinction and speciation rates can be estimated from them.

-BEAST2 is a Bayesian phylogenetics tool.
-BEAST2 creates a posterior of jointly-estimated phylogenies and model parameters, from a DNA, RNA or amino acid alignment (see figure [fig:workflow] for an overview of the workflow).
-BEAST2 is a console application, that needs a configuration file containing alignments and model parameters.
+Not only can phylogenies show us how species (or other evolutionary units) relate to each other, but also relevant parameters such as extinction and speciation rates can be estimated from them.There are many phylogenetics tools available to obtain an estimate of the phylogenetic tree of a given set of species.
+BEAST2 is one of the most widely used ones.
+It creates a posterior of jointly-estimated phylogenies and model parameters, from a DNA, RNA or amino acid alignment (see figure [fig:workflow] for an overview of the workflow).
+It is a console application, that needs a configuration file containing alignments and model parameters.
 BEAST2 is bundled with BEAUti , a desktop application to create a BEAST2 configuration file.
 BEAUti has a user-friendly graphical user interface, with helpful and reasonable default settings.
-As such, BEAUti is an attractive alternative to the manual and error-prone editing of BEAST2 configuration files.
-BEAUti cannot be called from a command-line script, which is not a problem in all cases.
-One workflow that is already viable can be found in the BEAST book : (1) infer a posterior from the simplest models possible, (2) while a posterior with a more complex model gives a different posterior, increase complexity.
-This can be done manually using BEAUti and is the common workflow when using a few alignments and doing a superficial search through model space.
+As such, BEAUti is an attractive alternative to manual and error-prone editing of BEAST2 configuration files.
+BEAUti cannot be called from a command-line script.
+This implies that when the user wants to explore the consequences of various settings, this must be done manually.This is the common workflow when using a few alignments and doing a superficial analysis of sensitivity of the reconstructed tree to model settings.
+However, for exploring many trees (for instance from simulations) and formore thorough sensitivity analysis, , one would like to loop through multiple (simulated) alignments, nucleotide substitution models, clock models and tree priors.

-Here, we present beautier, ’BEAUti for R’, which creates BEAST2 configuration files from an R function call. beautier brings deep exploration of model space within reach, as you can loop through multiple (simulated) alignments, nucleotide substitution models, clock models and tree priors.
-Using beautier will save time and tedious mouse clicking.
+Here, to provide such functionality we present beautier, ’BEAUti for R’, which creates BEAST2 configuration files from an R function call. and hence will save time and tedious mouse clicking, and reduces the chances of errors in such repetitive actions.
 The interface of beautier mimics BEAUti.
 This familiarity helps both beginner and experienced BEAST2 users to create configuration files using beautier.
+Because there are many R packages for exploring the resulting phylogenetic trees, beautier enables the creation of a single-script pipeline from sequence alignments to tree analysis in R.

 beautier has a similar goal as BEASTmasteR , as both allow for scripted use of BEAST2.
 The difference is that beautier has its focus on ultrametric trees, where BEASTmasteR is used for tip-dating.